redox-os/book/src/developer-faq.md

 - Working with memory mapping and stack allocation
 - Working with hardware devices

-It is an important goal for Redox to minimize the amount of `unsafe` Rust code.
+It is an important goal for Redox to minimize the amount of `unsafe` declared Rust code.
 If you want to use unsafe Rust code on Redox anywhere other than interfacing with system calls, ask for Jeremy Soller's approval before.

-Unsafe Rust still has most of the compiler verification (thus more safe than C and C++).
+Unsafe Rust still has most of the compiler verification and allow some safe Rust syntax usage, thus still more safe than C and C++.

 Read the following pages to learn more about Unsafe Rust: